In this Article

 - Personalization: Customized, tailored online content for a specific user or groups of users based on language and/or location.

-- Elements: Personalization elements are added to the page in Composer, and work like a content element to display personalized content.
+- Elements: The Personalization element is added to the page in Composer, and works like a content element to display personalized content.

 - Panels: Panels are added to elements, and are only visible on the website on the creator’s end.
 Panels organize and group content that elements will then display for the different groups of website visitors.

 - Segments: Segments are built within Composer, and are what tag the personalized content that gets served up to your users.
 Segments split your website visitors into different groups with shared similarities, such as a shared location and/or language.
 Each segment will see content unique to them.

 How it works